minio/minio/docs/compression/README.md

 Such objects do not produce efficient [`LZ compression`](https://en.wikipedia.org/wiki/LZ77_and_LZ78) which is a fitness factor for a lossless data compression.

-Pre-compressed input typically compresses in excess of 2GiB/second, so
+Pre-compressed input typically compresses in excess of 2GiB/s per core, so performance impact should be minimal even if precompressed data is re-compressed.
+Decompressing incompressible data has no significant performance impact.

 Below is a list of common files and content-types which are typically not suitable for compression.

     - Extensions